 Turn the dough out onto the worktop and stretch into a rectangle.

 Take one edge and fold over, so it meets the centre.

 Using the opposite side of the dough, repeat the fold.

-Pull the bottom of the dough and fold into the centre.
+Pull the bottom of the dough and fold it into the centre.

 Fold over the top to cover the dough.

-Pick up the dough and return to the bowl.
+Pick up the dough and return it to the bowl.
 You’re done and the dough can continue its bulk fermentation!

 This is a pretty revolutionary method used to make sourdough bread.
 It is a no-knead method that has been quickly adopted by home bakers across the world.
 The Tartine method doesn’t knead the dough, instead, it uses several stretch and folds over a short period to in effect do the kneading.